 Last week, we wrote about the importance of choosing a Guardian .
 This week, we are writing about the importance of choosing an Executor and all that entails.
-An Executor is someone appointed by you to look after your estate and assets after your death.
+This individual is someone appointed by you to look after your estate and assets after your death.
 Just as choosing a Guardian can be a difficult choice, choosing an Executor for your Last Will and Testament can be hard.
 Before selecting someone to be your Executor, however, consider what an Executor does:

 - The Executor has to make sure that your assets (particularly heirlooms and antiques) are properly appraised and evaluated (i.e. find out how much these items are worth).
 See this real-life example.

 - Paying off any debts you owe : this is a huge part of why a Will is so important.
 When you do not have a Will in place, that means that your estate has to pay extra legal fees to hire a lawyer to figure out to where all your things go.

 - Make funeral arrangements – sounds like an easy task but comes with emotional baggage and extra financial costs which are taken from the estate.

 - Forwarding mail, canceling subscriptions, etc. In order to cancel mail or subscriptions the Executor has to provide proof through a death certificate.